 Class war in the countryside!
 Class war in Ambridge!

-Speed Archer takes a corpus of the BBC radio drama The Archers, every episode between 2009 and 2014, and methodically takes each show and reduces it to two audio files.
-One of silence, one of noise ,the dividing line is the dynamic of the voice. split between the volume of speech and the lower volume of the the breaths , hesitations, fumbles ,coughs , background environment , pauses and silences between.
-Presented as a continuous cycle of sixty seconds of the “noise” followed by sixty seconds of the “silence”
+Speed Archer takes a corpus of the BBC radio drama The Archers, every episode between 2009 and 2014, and methodically reduces each show into two audio files.
+One of silence, one of noise, the dividing line being the dynamic of the voice, split between the volume of speech and the lower volume of the the breaths, hesitations, fumbles, coughs, background environment, pauses and silences between.
+Presented as a continuous cycle of sixty seconds of the “noise” followed by sixty seconds of the “silence”.

-Within each episode you hear the sing song jollity of a position of power versus the monotony of tone of the exploited , followed by awkward passive aggressive silences of expectation opposed to the slow gasps of resignation.
+Within each episode you hear the sing-song jollity of a position of power versus the monotony of tone of the exploited, followed by awkward passive-aggressive silences of expectation, opposed to slow gasps of resignation.